Equity Release and Inheritance Tax: Preserving Your Wealth in 2025

 However, it’s important to note that removing inheritance protection from an equity release plan can lower the amount that can be borrowed through equity release.
 This trade-off should be carefully considered when deciding whether to include IH protection in your equity release plan, as it can impact the overall benefits of the plan for you and your beneficiaries.

-Equity release and inheritance tax
+How does Equity release affect inheritance tax?

 Gifting funds via a lifetime mortgage can reduce your inheritance tax bill.
 The money borrowed via the mortgage is deducted from your estate upon death or long term care, which helps reduce any tax due payable.
 If you make a gift and survive for 7 years or more, the gift can be tax-free.